GarciaInes/Scrum-Mastering/Daily/Antipatterns.md

 ### Diversion
 Talking about non 'goal' related stuff
+* Antidotes:  </br>
+. refocus
-* Antidote: refocus, tweak the semantics to cover towards the goal. and kind reminders of not about the goal it doesnt exist?
+. tweak the semantics to cover towards the goal.
+. kind reminders of: if its not about the goal it doesnt exist?

 ### Micromanagement
 Obsessing with tasks or the development process, which in turn kills autonomy and creativity, leading to lower quality work.
 It shows a lack of trust and freedom.